COBENFY is the first and only FDA-approved

 COBENFY is committed to patient access

-84% of claims were approved for COBENFY.†
+90% of claims were approved for COBENFY.||

-| * | Formulary data are provided by Fingertip Formulary Data and are current as of 10/25.
+| † | Formulary data are provided by Fingertip Formulary Data and are current as of 4/26.
 Because formularies change and many payers offer more than one formulary, please check directly with the payer to confirm coverage requirements and status for individual patients.
 Coverage and benefits are subject to change without notice.
-The accurate completion of reimbursement or cover-related documentation is the responsibility of the healthcare provider and patient.
+The accurate completion of reimbursement or coverage-related documentation is the responsibility of the healthcare provider and patient.
 Bristol Myers Squibb and its agents make no guarantee regarding reimbursement for any service or item.
 Bristol Myers Squibb does not endorse any individual health plans. |

-| † | This is based on information licensed from IQVIA: IQVIA Patient Cost Disclosure Data for the period July 2025 - September 2025 reflecting estimates of real-world activity.
-All rights reserved.
-This includes prescriptions filled among Commercial, Medicare, and Medicaid patients and reflects any financial assistance that was used.
+| § | Out-of-pocket distribution data cost averages are provided by IQVIA FIA and include prescriptions filled among Commercial, Medicare, and Medicaid patients, latest 4 weeks ending 12/26/25, and reflect any financial assistance that was used.
 “Commercially Insured Patients” is inclusive of commercially insured patients eligible and receiving assistance through the Co-Pay Assistance Program.
 “Medicare and Medicaid Patients” are not eligible for the Co-Pay Assistance Program, but may be eligible for other forms of third-party co-pay assistance.
 Some patients may pay more than the cost listed above. |

 References: